Thousands Of Coloradans Will Lose Federal Unemployment Benefits Saturday

 About 107,000 Coloradans are receiving either Pandemic Unemployment Assistance or Pandemic Emergency Unemployment Compensation along with Federal Pandemic Unemployment Compensation.

 Colorado currently has a 6.1% unemployment rate, higher than pre-pandemic numbers and the national average.
-Despite this, several industries are still struggling to find workers.
+Several industries are still struggling to find workers.
 According to the state job board there are over 124,000 open jobs around the state.

 “There was one point where we didn’t have an application for over three weeks, which is beyond abnormal for us.
 It’s almost unheard of,” said Josh Robinson, co-owner of Argonaut.
 “We picked up a lot of the bar and restaurant workers.
 Now that things are opening back up, they’re transitioning back out.”